Bonuses: Helpful Hints

 If you need to change your dog’s routine give him some time to adapt.
 Your dog may need a few days to get used to the changes.
 But, with time, he will probably get used to the new routine.

 If you’re trying to create a good routine for your dog follow the suggestions offered here and then tweak them to suit your own routine with your dog.
 Chances are that you and your dog have already fallen into some kind of routine.
-Work to make your routine one that both you and your dog enjoy.
+Work to make the routine one that both you and your dog enjoy.